December 2, 2017

 1. Cutting the course – Depending on the situation rider will either be disqualified or deducted time from that event.
 If rider is disqualified (rider will not get points toward year-end finish).
 This includes double arrows, see section 4.

-2. Jumping the start: A rider who false starts must stop, put both feet on the ground, and wait for the rest of the line to take off before leaving the start.
+2. Jumping the start: A rider who false starts must stop, put both feet on the ground, and wait for the rest of the line to take off before leaving the start, must be the last to leave the start area.
 If he/she does not stop, 5 minutes will be added to his/her total time of the event.

 3. Course re-route – An Acadiana Racing official has the authority to stop or reroute the course for any reason (impassable mud bog, ambulance access, etc.).
 Riders not respecting this will be disqualified.